Interlisp/Interlisp.github.io/content/en/project/faqs.md

 ```
 (SETQ Z 9)
 ```
-now middle click in the debugger then choose Ok and it will continue the execution as if the fault never happened.
+now type `OK` and _enter_ or middle click in the debugger then choose Ok.
+It will continue the execution as if the fault never happened.
 It will return the value 10.